HnarimanH/Adventure_shop_django/README.md

 ## Hear Me Out

 Of course, I had the help of my bro _**ChatGPT**_.
-This was my first time creating a project with Django, and let’s be honest—it’s pretty big for a first project.
+This was my first time creating a project with Django, and let’s be honest, it’s pretty big for a first project.
 I also needed to use _**DRF**_, which really helped me understand some pretty tricky concepts, like:

 - What **Serializers**, **Models**, **Views**, and **URLs** are